Domine29/Google-Books-API-demo/README.md

     - Exit

 ## Approach
-  - Render interface
+  - Render the main app interface containing...
+    - Search interface
-  - Search will use request.get() to fetch data from the endpoint
+      1. Search will use request.get() to fetch data from the endpoint.
+Which then gets displayed on the command line.
+      2. User can then select which one they want to save.
+    - Saved List interface
+      1. A user's saved books get displayed to view on the command line.
-  - When a user picks one book, using OOP, creates an instance of the class "Book" then saves it to a global variable that is an array of objects that can be iterated through and displayed.
+  - <strike>When a user picks one book, using OOP, creates an instance of the class "Book" then saves it to a global variable that is an array of objects that can be iterated through and displayed.<strike>